SpartzInc/automation_object/docs/blue_prints/element_level_keys.md

 __Expecting__: Hash

-__Requirements__:  Hook will need to be a valid available element method.
-Can be attached to any method you might use.
-When that method is run then the hook will run accordingly.
+__Requirements__:  Element methods may be used to define hooks.
+Element method will need to be a method available on a Selenium/Appium element object or a method extension by the AutomationObject framework [element object](../framework/element_object.md).

-__Description__:  Use hooks on elements when you expect actions to occur when using a certain element method.
+__Description__:  Use hooks on element methods when you expect that those actions will change the state of the automation or that you need to wait for certain conditions to exist before/after running that method.

+__Available Before/After Hook Sub-Keys__: [Hook Level Configurations](hook_level_configurations.md)

 __Example__:
 ```